JingHuaMan/SylixOS-Shell-Enhancement/Final Report/Final_Report.md

 VOID  API_TShellColorStart2 (CPCHAR  pcColor, INT  iFd);
 VOID  API_TShellColorEnd (INT  iFd);
 ```
-Therefore, we use for loop and putchar function to mark the filtered pattern in light red, just as what linux's grep does.
+Therefore, we use for loop and `putchar` function to mark the filtered pattern in light red, just as what `Linux`'s `grep` does.
 ```c
 for(i = 0; i < search_string_length; i++){
     if(/*The current index in inside an interval of the pattern */){